-Established in 1961, the Edward Kremers Award is conferred for an original and scholarly publication, or a single series of interrelated publications, appearing anywhere in the world and pertaining primarily to historical or historico-social aspects of pharmacy (including the history of the materia medica).
-Evaluation is based on the competence of the research and on the skill of interpretation and presentation.
-The Kremers Award is conferred on the same basis as the Urdang Medal [LINK: urdandlandingpage], except that the candidates for the Kremers Award must be citizens of the United States.
+History of Edward Kremers Award: Prior to 2020, the Edward Kremers Award was conferred upon a citizen of the United States for an original and scholarly publication, or a single series of interrelated publications, appearing anywhere in the world and pertaining primarily to historical or historico-social aspects of pharmacy (including the history of the materia medica).
+Evaluation was based on the competence of the research and on the skill of interpretation and presentation.
+The AIHP Board of Directors adopted the current protocol for the Kremers Award in August 2020.

 Brief Biography of Edward Kremers